maxhumber/maxhumber.com/_posts/2017-02-05-starry-night.md

 Basically, if I put Atlanta and New England through this model the better team on paper would be expected to lose the Super Bowl (lol).

-I wanted to figure out my toy model was behaving so strangely, so I added in the underlying data through some `geom_point` layers (Os for actual wins, Xs for actual losses) and a bit of polish:
+I wanted to figure out why my toy model was behaving so strangely, so I added in the underlying data through a couple of `geom_point` layers (Os for actual wins, Xs for actual losses) and a bit of polish:

 ``` r
 br <- 0.2